FadesereDavid/Meta-Frontend-Developer-Professional-Certificate/README.md

 The Capstone project enables you to demonstrate multiple skills from the Certificate by solving an authentic real-world problems.
 This course will test your knowledge and understanding, and provide you with a platform to show off your new abilities in front-end web development using React.

 On completion of the Capstone project, you’ll have a job-ready portfolio that you can show to recruiters, demonstrate during interviews and impress potential future employers.

-# COURSE 9

-# Coding Interview Preparation
-The final course in this program will help prepare you for the unique aspects of a coding job interview, with approaches to problem solving, computer science foundations and soft skills needed to land the job.

-You’ll gain strategic insights and tips for successful interviewing.
-And, you’ll have the opportunity to openly discuss the emotional components of the interview process with other learners taking this course.